Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

+\begin{prop} The pricing error of FD-LSM converges to zero as $\tilde{\rho}_{m^*}(V_{m^*+1},\hat{V}^{1D}_{m^*+1})\to 1$, where $m^*:=\arg_{m\in[1,M]} \min \tilde{\rho}_m(V_{m+1},\hat{V}^{1D}_{m+1})$ represents the time step at which the minimum correlation between $V$ and $\hat{V}^{1D}$ is achieved.
+This convergence holds in a generic multi-period (or multi-bucket) setting, while the error of the LSM counterpart remains finite.
+For the option PV problem, Assumption \ref{assumption:ignoreVarCondition} is required; furthermore, if Assumption \ref{assumption:k0limit} is also satisfied, the convergence of the FD-LSM error remains valid even as $M\to\infty$. \end{prop}

-\begin{proof} The proof of Prop.\ref{prop:Err_FD_LSM} will be conducted for American-style option PV in Eqn.\ref{eqn:phiOptionpv} and CVA in Eqn.\ref{eqn:phiCva}, separately.
-As we can see, the derivations for the two categories (with or without the need of dynamic programming) are generic and representative enough to cover all practical use cases of Eqn.\ref{eqn:finalResultsForm}.
+\begin{proof} The proof will be conducted for American-style option PV in Eqn.\ref{eqn:phiOptionpv} and CVA in Eqn.\ref{eqn:phiCva}, separately.
+As we can see, the derivations for the two categories (with or without the need of dynamic programming) are generic and representative enough to cover practical use cases of both categories.

 \textbf{American-style option PV: Error accumulation in a multi-period setting}

 Here we tackle the error analysis on Eqn.\ref{eqn:phiOptionpv} by considering a most generic multi-period setting, which give rises to the error accumulation under dynamic programming on LSM and FD-LSM.
 This piece of analysis is largely an extension of previous studies, with a focus on relating the accumulated option pricing errors to local regression error during the backward evolution.
 We restrict the discussion in the context of holder exercisability, but the conclusion can be applied to issuer exercisability equivalently.